Arduino-IRremote/Arduino-IRremote/README.md

 On my Arduino Nanos, I always use a 100 &ohm; series resistor and one IR LED :grinning:.

 ## Minimal CPU frequency
-For receiving, the **minimal CPU frequency is 4 MHz**, since the 50 탎 timer ISR (Interrupt Service Routine) takes around 12 탎 on a 16 MHz ATmega.<br/>
+For receiving, the **minimal CPU frequency is 4 MHz**, since the 50 &micro;s timer ISR (Interrupt Service Routine) takes around 12 &micro;s on a 16 MHz ATmega.<br/>
 For sending, the **default software generated PWM has problems on AVR running with 8 MHz**.
 The PWM frequency is around 30 instead of 38 kHz and RC6 is not reliable.
 You can switch to timer PWM generation by `#define SEND_PWM_BY_TIMER`.

 ## Bang & Olufsen protocol
-The Bang & Olufsen protocol decoder is not enabled by default, i.e if no protocol is enabled explicitely by #define `DECODE_<XYZ>`.
+The Bang & Olufsen protocol decoder is not enabled by default, i.e if no protocol is enabled explicitly by #define `DECODE_<XYZ>`.
 It must always be enabled explicitly by `#define DECODE_BEO`.
-This is because it has an **IR transmit frequency of 455 kHz** and therefore requires a different receiver harware (TSOP7000).<br/>
+This is because it has an **IR transmit frequency of 455 kHz** and therefore requires a different receiver hardware (TSOP7000).<br/>
 And because **generating a 455 kHz PWM signal is currently not implemented**, sending only works if `USE_NO_SEND_PWM` is defined!<br/>
 For more info, see [ir_BangOlufsen.hpp](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/ir_BangOlufsen.hpp#L42).